-Many of us, including politicians and actors, are taking a keen interest in the Prime Minister Narendra Modi-led government's Swachh Bharat Abhiyaan.
+Many of us are taking a keen interest in the Prime Minister Narendra Modi-led government's Swachh Bharat Abhiyaan.
 But, what a majority of lawmakers don't understand is that a proper mechanism needs to be put in place to dispose of what has been swept from homes and streets.

 India generates about 60 million tonnes of trash every year.
 Now, the billion-dollar question is- Are zero-waste cities in India a possibility?

-Another problem is that of landfills or 'mountains of garbage' where garbage is stacked for years or decades altogether.
+Landfills or 'mountains of garbage' where garbage is stacked for years or decades altogether also pose a problem.
 As community bins are temporary dump sites, the unsegregated waste is often transported to landfill sites either in a city or on its outskirts.
 A huge public health hazard, these landfill sites — Bhalswa and Ghazipur in Delhi and Deonar in Mumbai — spew poisonous gases, pollute underground water and have become permanent breeding grounds for diseases.

-In June last year, the National Highways Authority of India (NHAI) in collaboration with the East Delhi Municipal Corporation decided to use the Ghazipur landfill's solid waste to construct the Delhi-Meerut Expressway.
-If the garbage is effectively utilised to build the highway, then it might solve the waste management problem of Delhi for now.
+In June 2016, the National Highways Authority of India (NHAI) in collaboration with the East Delhi Municipal Corporation (EDMC) decided to use the Ghazipur landfill's solid waste to construct the Delhi-Meerut Expressway.
+If the garbage is effectively utilised to build the highway, then it might solve the waste management problem of Delhi for the time being.

 To effectively manage the waste, all the residue of the segregated waste should be rested in a sanitary landfill site.
 Sanitary landfills are sites where waste is isolated from the environment until it is safe, that is until it has completely degraded biologically, chemically and physically.
 By digging large, deep underground pits, residual waste is deposited in them and the site is sealed and compacted using bulldozers so that harmful chemicals don't percolate downwards and pollute the groundwater.
 After closing a landfill scientifically, a cover of topsoil is placed and the land is reclaimed for making public parks or other green spaces.
 Given the scarcity of land, landfills must be only for the residual waste after the waste has been reduced, segregated, recycled, and resource recovery been accomplished.